Pressure Induced 18 K Superconductivity and Two Superconducting Phases in CuIr2S4

 This crystallographic study reveals a rich progression of phases: from the initial cubic spinel (Phase I) to a dimerized triclinic insulator (Phase II), followed by an intermediate Phase III, an orthorhombic Phase IV, and three additional high-pressure phases (Phase V to VII).
 These structural phases underpin and contextualize the electronic phases observed in transport measurements, firmly establishing that pressure-driven lattice rearrangements are one of the most critical factors responsible for the dramatic superconducting phenomena in CuIr$_2$S$_4$.

 To elucidate the physics underlying the observed superconductivity in CuIr$_2$S$_4$ under pressure, we utilized first-principles calculations based on density functional theory (DFT).
 We investigated the electronic structure of CuIr$_2$S$_4$ across the first four structural phases.
 Figure~\ref{fig:5}a,b and Fig.~S5 reveal the dominance of Ir-5$d$ states at the Fermi level, with moderate hybridization from S-3$p$ states, while Cu-3$d$ contributions are nearly negligible.
 At ambient pressure, CuIr$_2$S$_4$ exhibits a metallic ground state, consistent with previous findings~\cite{Sasaki2004Band}.
 Upon compression, distinct transitions occur: a 0.2--0.3~eV energy gap opens at 5.4~GPa in the triclinic structure.
 At 14.1~GPa (phase III) and 21.4~GPa (phase IV), CuIr$_2$S$_4$ reverts to metallic ground states.
 This indicates that structural transitions are pivotal in the emergence of superconductivity.
 Notably, the bands cross the Fermi surface and exhibit dispersion along $\Gamma$-T direction (close to the [111] crystallographic direction in the spinel phase), while they are relatively flat near the Fermi level along $\Gamma$-X/Y/Z directions in phase III.
-This is consistent with our anisotropic resistance results in the Supporting Information.
+This is consistent with our anisotropic resistance results in the Supporting Information (SI)~\cite{SM}.
+We also observe a pronounced in-plane resistance anisotropy in the SC-I phase (see SI~\cite{SM}).
+Rather than indicating magnetic order, this anisotropy—which vanishes upon entering the zero-resistance SC-II phase—resembles the electronic nematicity or stripe-like order observed in high-$T_c$ cuprates.
+This suggests that SC-I represents a superconducting state intertwined with a competing order parameter (e.g., nematic or charge density wave).
+While magnetic fluctuations may contribute to the residual resistance, the robust suppression of the transition under magnetic fields confirms the superconducting nature of this phase.
 Moreover, in phase IV, where superconductivity first appears, the hybridization between Ir-5$d$ and S-3$p$ orbitals near the Fermi level becomes stronger, suggesting that the sizable $d$--$p$ coupling may play an important role in both metallization and superconductivity.

 Combining our electrical transport and structural data, we construct the pressure–temperature ($P$–$T$) phase diagram of CuIr$_2$S$_4$ (Fig.~\ref{fig:5}e).
 This diagram encapsulates the sequence of pressure-driven phases and transitions.
 At ambient pressure, the system is metallic at room temperature and undergoes a metal–insulator transition (MIT) into a charge-ordered insulating state below $230$~K. With increasing pressure, the MIT is suppressed and is no longer resolved by $\sim 4$~GPa; beyond this point the low-temperature state remains insulating, but it is reached without a finite-temperature MIT—i.e., the system enters insulating Phase~II.
 Further compression weakens the insulating behavior in Phase~III and a superconducting phase (SC‑I) emerges in Phase~IV near $18$~GPa, hinting at a nearby quantum critical pressure.